 An important part of keeping safe in the workplace (and anywhere else) is emergency preparedness.
-Your organization should have different action plans and strategies when dealing with the various types of emergencies (such as fires, storms, and even terrorist attacks).
+Your company should have different action plans and strategies when dealing with various types of emergencies (such as fires, storms, and even terrorist attacks).

-Here are the following things you need to tick off your checklist so that you know what to do in case of an emergency:
+Here are the following things you need to tick off your checklist so that you know how to handle emergency situations in the workplace:

 There are tons of systems available in the market that you can choose from.
-Choose the most appropriate one that suites your needs and requirements.
+Choose the most appropriate one that suits your organization’s needs and requirements.

 While an alerting system can have different features, what is important is that it works.
-This is critical to your emergency preparedness.
-Invest on an effective system that can notify your employees of the emergency as well as give them instructions on what to do.
-Also, make sure that your system is capable of sending notifications to first responders the moment an emergency occurs.
-While emergencies cannot be prevented sometimes, the quicker first responders are able to get to the scene, the more protected employees are and the quicker the incident is prevented from increasing in intensity.
+An emergency communications system is critical to your emergency preparedness.
+Invest in an effective system that can notify your employees of the emergency as well as give them instructions on what to do.

 While managers for each team should be asked to be responsible for the staff members under them, you may also opt to assign other team members should their manager be absent.

 The emergency preparedness manager or leader is the one who immediately gets notified by management through an alerting system that an emergency has occurred.
-He or she is also knowledgeable regarding emergency and evacuation procedures.
-He or she should be calm in times of emergencies.
+They are also knowledgeable regarding emergency and evacuation procedures.
+They should be calm in times of emergencies.
 This is extremely important as the lives of other staff members are in his or her hands.